Snapshot vs Drivewise Car Insurance 2026 — Which App Saves More? (Real Driver Data + 4-Way Telematics Comparison)

 How Drivewise Works

-Allstate Drivewise stands out in one key way: it is open to anyone — not just existing Allstate customers.
-You can download the Drivewise app, start monitoring your driving, and see your score before you decide whether to switch to Allstate.
-This try-before-you-buy model has made Drivewise one of the most downloaded insurance apps in the US, with over 8 million users.
-It is available in all states except California and Arkansas.
+Allstate Drivewise is unique in one critical way: it is open to anyone — not just existing Allstate customers.
+Download the app, monitor your driving, and see your score before deciding whether to switch to Allstate.
+This try-before-you-buy model has attracted over 8 million users.
+It operates via smartphone only — no OBD device option — and is available in 48 states (not California or Arkansas).

 What Drivewise Tracks in 2026